 Throughout this report, we use the term "Net Employment Outlook."
 This figure is derived by taking the percentage of employers anticipating total employment to increase and subtracting from this the percentage expecting to see a decrease in employment at their location in the next quarter.
 The result of this calculation is the Net Employment Outlook.

-From this point forward, all data discussed in the commentary is seasonally adjusted, unless stated otherwise.
+From this point forward, number in parentheses is the Net Employment Outlook when adjusted to remove the impact of seasonal variations in hiring activity.
+All data discussed in the commentary is seasonally adjusted.

-Organisation-Size Comparisons
+Organization-Size Comparisons